 There is so much to see and do in Kakadu National Park that it can be challenging to decide where to start… Even though we say any time in Kakadu is better than no time at all, we recommend putting an absolute minimum of three days aside to visit the park.
-Four to five days are even better, particularly if you would like to embark on some of the longer walks, and enjoy a relaxing time at the breathtaking waterholes and around camp.
+Four to five days are even better, particularly if you would like to embark on some of the longer walks, and include some relaxing time at the breathtaking waterholes and around camp.

 1. Jim Jim Falls

 Sorry to be predictable, but Jim Jim Falls have got to be on the list.
-The Jim Jim Gorge is one of the most spectacular of the publicly accessible gorges in Kakadu!
-The walk up the gorge to the beach and base of the falls is so much fun, and the refreshing swim at the large plunge pool, or off the gorge’s very own beach is just the best- All this while admiring the beauty of this imposing master piece of nature.
-To be able to visit Jim Jim Falls, you will need to be in Kakadu between July and October when the walking track is usually open.
-If you are visiting outside of these months, you can take a scenic flight over the area- just not the same though, is it?
-To reach the falls, you will need to be able to make your way over often sandy and slippery rocks and boulders- the closer you get to the falls, the bigger the boulders.
+Jim Jim Gorge is one of the most spectacular of the publicly accessible gorges in Kakadu!
+The walk up the gorge to the beach and base of the falls is so much fun, and the refreshing swim at the large plunge pool, or the beach is just the best.
+All this while admiring the striking beauty of this imposing natural masterpiece.
+To be able to visit Jim Jim Falls, you will need to be in Kakadu between July and October when the walking track is open or visitors.
+If you are visiting Kakadu earlier in the Year, you can take a scenic flight over the area to witness the falls still flowing.
+To hike the gorge and reach the falls by foot, you will need to be able to scramble and make your way over sandy slippery rocks and boulders- the closer you get to the falls, the bigger the boulders.
 Make sure you bring plenty of water and snacks or a picnic, as this walk can take longer than you might expect.
 Even though the walk is only 900 meters in length from the car park, expect to take approximately one hour to complete each way.
 This is a return walk.

 2. Warradjan Cultural Centre